-A. Structure of the metamaterial.
+2.1.
+Structure of the metamaterial

 The considered material is intended to operate in magnetic fields with the bandwidth from 10 kHz to 10 MHz.
-The main attention is caused by a possibility of having the real part of an effective permeability less than permeability of an air.
-The most interesting is a 'zero-permeability metamaterial', since it can shield magnetic fields efficiently [30, 31, 32].
-To achieve this, the resonance point (f_0) of the material must coincide with the frequency of an incident EM wave.
-This may be important, e.g., in WPT systems where, according to SAE [33], the frequencies of alternating magnetic fields are near 100 kHz, and the distribution of EM field is crucial from a power transfer and EM compatibility point of view.
+The main attention is caused by a possibility of having the real part of an effective permeability less than permeability of the air.
+The most interesting is a 'zero-permeability metamaterial', since it can shield magnetic fields efficiently [30-32].
+To achieve this, the resonance point ( $f_0$ ) of the material must coincide with the frequency of an incident EM wave.
+This may be important e.g. in WPT systems where, according to SAE [33], the frequencies of alternating magnetic fields are near 100 kHz, and distribution of the EM field is crucial from a power transfer and EM compatibility point of view.